 A coat of paint is an easy way to instantly revive your bathroom.
 Before you begin, a bit of elbow grease may be required to remove any mould and applying painter's tape around any mirrors, fixtures and fittings prior to painting will help you to avoid any unwanted marks.
 And don't forget to use paint that is suitable for wet areas as bathrooms require paint that inhibits mould growth.

-Design your perfect bathroom from the ground up with our easy-to-use 3D planner.
-Select your layout, add your furniture and fittings, or take inspiration from one of our sample layouts.
+Design your perfect bathroom from the ground up with our D.I.Y.
+Advice and ideas.